 LinkedIn is the third most popular social networking site.
 This makes it one of the best business networking sites.
-Your LinkedIn profile will center around your career.
+Your LinkedIn profile will centre around your career.
 LinkedIn actually helps you network by recommending people that it thinks you know based on your profile and mutual friends.
 You can click on Add Connections to add your email contacts and see recommended connections.
 You can also connect with Alumni from the school you attended.
 You can connect with business partners, other professionals, and even potential employers.

 Just like with other social networks, you’ll want to maintain a presence on LinkedIn and share relevant status updates.
-You can let your LinkedIn posts do double duty by connecting your Twitter account to easily share your LinkedIn updates on Twitter.
+You can let your LinkedIn posts do double duty by connecting your Twitter account to share your LinkedIn updates on Twitter easily.
 You also have the ability to mention other users or companies in your status updates.
 This can be a good idea if you want to be sure that someone sees a particular status update.

 Affluence is a networking site for affluent professionals.
 You must have a yearly income of $200,000 a year or a net worth of $1,000,000 to become a member.
 The site allows you to connect with other successful professionals.
 You are encouraged to make new friends, share and give advice, and engage in meaningful conversations.
 The exclusivity of the site limits the amount of people that you can connect with, but it’s worth joining if you meet their affluent standards.

 These are the top social media sites for businesses.
-It’s recommended to maintain a social media presence on at least two different platforms for marketing purposes, and at least one for business networking.
+It’s recommended to maintain a social media presence on at least two different platforms for marketing purposes and at least one for business networking.